mvolkmann/blog/src/swift/swift-lang.md

 - Why do protocols use a different syntax for type parameters that functions, structs, and classes?
-  They use the `associatedtype` keyword instead of placing type parameters in angle brackets.
+  They use the `associatedtype` keyword instead of the generic syntax of placing type parameters in angle brackets.

 - Can the `set` part of a computed property reject a potential change?